tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 ### Developer friendly

-The language adopts a fortran-like syntax for key expression forms and has a path-like syntax for indexing into records and arrays
+The language adopts a Fortran-like syntax for key expression forms and has a path-like syntax for indexing into records and arrays

 ### Stream-oriented / event-based